SoftwareAG/oee-simulators/simulators/README.md

 pip install requests
 ```

-To run the scripts the following environment variables need to be set:
+To run the scripts the following environment variables need to be set in [cumulocityAPI.py](main/cumulocityAPI.py):

 ```
 C8Y_BASEURL=https://perftest.2.performance.c8y.io